Jewellery: Diamonds

 Now popular in engagement rings, the use of diamonds in jewellery dates back to the marriage of Maximilian I to Mary of Burgundy in 1477.
 A popular style is the diamond solitaire, which features a single large diamond mounted prominently.
-Within solitaire, there are three categories in which a ring can be classified: prong, bezel and tension setting.

 The British crown jewels contain the Cullinan Diamond, part of the largest gem-quality rough diamond ever found (1905), at 3,106.75 carats (621.35 g).